-Last spring I went on a sightseeing trip to Saitama, a neighboring prefecture of Tokyo, to see cherry blossoms.
+Last spring, I went on a trip to Saitama, a neighboring prefecture of Tokyo, to enjoy Hanami (花見) cherry blossom viewing.

-The establishment, Nikiya is a semi-Western style old house built in the Taisho period (Taisho: 1912 – 1926), where you can soak in the wonderful harmony of Japanese traditions and Western practicality.
+Nikiya is a semi-Western-style old house built in the Taisho period (Taisho: 1912 – 1926), where you can soak in the harmony of Japanese traditions and Western practicality.

-Actually, at Nikiya, a seasonal event takes place every month, and for each event, seasonal things relating to that are prepared and displayed in and outside the restaurant.
+At Nikiya, a seasonal event takes place every month when the restaurant prepares and displays seasonal things relating to the event in and outside.

 So you can enjoy the course dinner while feeling the seasonality from those.